-The Research Excellence Framework (REF) exercise in 2014 saw contributions from BSMS BSMS will support basic science, particularly where this discovery research is likely to to five units of assessment across our host lead to new diagnostics or therapies such as universities with the result that BSMS has a limited reputation and profile for research and biomarkers, drug discovery or improvements to substantially reduced QR income than could treatments and we will encourage collaborations have been achieved.
-BSMS has strengthened with other schools such as Life Sciences its research activity and quality since REF 2014 (University of Sussex) and Pharmacy and and will submit to UoA1 (Clinical Medicine) and Biomedical Sciences (University of Brighton).
-UoA3 (Allied Health Professions, Dentistry, Inter-school collaborations and interactions will Nursing and Pharmacy) in the next REF.
-We continue to be encouraged via research groups, aim to achieve a position in the upper half, and such as the Haemato-oncology Research not below the 3rd quartile, in UoAs 1 and 3.
-Group and the RNA Biology Research Group.
+The Research Excellence Framework (REF) exercise in 2014 saw contributions from BSMS to five units of assessment across our host universities with the result that BSMS has a limited reputation and profile for research and substantially reduced QR income than could have been achieved.
+BSMS has strengthened its research activity and quality since REF 2014 and will submit to UoA1 (Clinical Medicine) and UoA3 (Allied Health Professions, Dentistry, Nursing and Pharmacy) in the next REF.
+We aim to achieve a position in the upper half, and not below the 3rd quartile, in UoAs 1 and 3.

 While increasing our focus on areas of clinically related research strength, we will continue to explore opportunities for emerging growth.
 Due to the nature of our undergraduate curriculum, our academic base is necessarily diverse for the size of the school.
 Recognising the broad opportunities offered by the funding bodies to underpin UK research across our portfolio, we will encourage senior leaders to engage junior colleagues to build larger scale bids, grow capacity, experience and research funding across the school, and ensuring an inclusive research culture.
-A vibrant and collegiate research environment is vital for promoting excellent research and exchange of ideas between researchers at all levels.
-We will continue to improve the research environment by, for example, supporting networking events and seminar series.
-We will also foster collaborations with other universities in the UK, EU and overseas.